 5. Electric cars break down more than normal cars – Myth

 As EVs have fewer moving parts, they actually break down less frequently than combustion vehicles.
-Their specialist servicing and maintenance are also simpler and more cost-effective, with EV drivers spending 30% less on average.
+Specialist EV servicing and maintenance is also simpler and more cost-effective, with EV drivers spending 30% less on average.
 The most significant risk for electric vehicles is the battery running flat, so it’s important to recharge regularly and keep an eye out for low power warnings.

 6. The electricity grid won’t be able to handle the increase in EVs – Myth